giladaya/ahrs/README.md

 - gyroscope: radians / s
 - accelerometer: g, where 1 g is 9.81 m/s²
 - magnetometer: unitless, but a relative proportion of the Earth's magnetic field

 *returns:* nothing.

+##### update(gx, gy, gz, ax, ay, az, heading, deltaTimeSec)
+Update the AHRS filter with up-to-date, unfiltered values from the gyroscope (gx, gy, gz), the accelerometer (ax, ay, az), the compass heading and optionally the elapsed time (in seconds) since the last reading.

+*Units*

+- gyroscope: radians / s
+- accelerometer: g, where 1 g is 9.81 m/s²
+- heading: degrees from north [0-360]

+*returns:* nothing.